garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

         # `.git` directories and `.garden` directories are always ignored.
         exclude:

         # The sync mode to use for the given paths.
-See the [Dev Mode
+See the [Code Synchronization
         # guide](https://docs.garden.io/guides/code-synchronization-dev-mode) for details.
         mode: one-way-safe